 Kensa are experts in UK government subsidies for ground source heat pumps.
 We work hard to keep this knowledge up-to-date, and are key influencers in shaping new policy.
 As such, we are uniquely placed to advise and assist you on the best options available for your projects.

-Kensa Contracting provide dedicated claims support and direct relationships with utilities to secure the subsidy required.
-Details of current subsidies Kensa Contracting are able to support are detailed below, including the Renewable Heat Incentive and Energy Company Obligation.
+Kensa Contracting provide dedicated claims to support and direct relationships with utilities to secure the subsidy required.
+Details of current subsidies Kensa Contracting are able to support are detailed below.

 The Energy Company Obligation (ECO)